DeNA Co., Ltd. (OTCMKTS:DNACF) Short Interest Update

-DeNA Co., Ltd. (OTCMKTS:DNACF) was the target of a large growth in short interest in the month of February.
-As of February 12th, there was short interest totalling 110,100 shares, a growth of 27.3% from the January 28th total of 86,500 shares.
-Based on an average trading volume of 100 shares, the short-interest ratio is currently 1,101.0 days.
+DeNA Co., Ltd. (OTCMKTS:DNACF) was the target of a significant decline in short interest in February.
+As of February 26th, there was short interest totalling 36,000 shares, a decline of 67.3% from the February 11th total of 110,100 shares.
+Based on an average daily trading volume, of 200 shares, the days-to-cover ratio is presently 180.0 days.

-A number of analysts recently weighed in on the stock.
-JPMorgan Chase & Co. upgraded shares of DeNA from an “underweight” rating to a “neutral” rating in a research report on Friday, January 8th.
-Zacks Investment Research downgraded shares of DeNA from a “buy” rating to a “hold” rating in a research report on Friday, February 12th.
+A number of equities research analysts recently issued reports on DNACF shares.
+Zacks Investment Research downgraded shares of DeNA from a “buy” rating to a “hold” rating in a report on Friday, February 12th.
+JPMorgan Chase & Co. upgraded shares of DeNA from an “underweight” rating to a “neutral” rating in a report on Friday, January 8th.

 DeNA Co, Ltd. develops and operates mobile and online services worldwide.
 The company operates Coopel, a cloud robotic process automation service; Mobage, a platform that hosts free-to-play mobile games; Yahoo!
 Mobage, which offers games for PC browsers; and AndApp, a platform that allows users to play mobile game apps on PC browsers under the same user account.